Sook13/CFRAFN/README.md

 -  `--model_save_name MODEL_SAVE_NAME`
                         Filename for saving the best model

-The training and evaluation process of the model is time-consuming and has high requirements for hardware computing resources.
-Taking the experimental environment as an example, based on the NVIDIA RTX 4090 GPU, it takes a total of 40 minutes to complete one round of training and evaluation process on a dataset containing approximately 300 audio samples.

 ## FAQ
 Q: During the process of loading and using the VGGish model, the following problems occurred: the model could not be loaded correctly, and the system prompted a lack of torchvggish - related dependencies.